argumentcomputer/lurk-beta/src/coprocessor/circom/README.md

 The [Circom](https://github.com/iden3/circom) Coprocessor is a special Coprocessor that is included in our library.
 It allows users to use Circom-based circuits as the core circuit for a folding step  in the reduction process.
-This feature pushes forward the flexibility of our framework and opens it up to a myriad of developer and researchers already familiar with this particular programing language.
+This feature pushes forward the flexibility of our stack and opens it up to a myriad of developer and researchers already familiar with this particular programing language.

 ## Overview

 There are two key components to have in mind when thinking about the Circom Coprocessor:
 - `CircomCoprocessor`: The actual Coprocessor that will be used during our reduction.
-It leverages [`circom-scotia`](https://github.com/lurk-lab/circom-scotia) to compile Circom-based circuits to [Bellpepper](https://github.com/lurk-lab/bellpepper), thus making them usable in our framework.
+It leverages [`circom-scotia`](https://github.com/lurk-lab/circom-scotia) to compile Circom-based circuits to [Bellpepper](https://github.com/lurk-lab/bellpepper), thus making them usable in our stack.
 - `CircomGadget`: An inner structure for the Circom Coprocessor.
 Refers to the r1cs and wasm files compiled from the targeted circom circuit that will be used in our proving flow.